puzzmo-com/blog.puzzmo.com/content/posts/2023/12/22/q4-changelog/index.md

 ### Open Graph Thumbnail PNGs

 In exploring how folks share/brag results of a game led us to an idea that maybe URLs could act as a conduit for doing image shares.
 When creating Puzzmo, we wanted to always have support for live thumbnails inside the site, and this is re-used to generate custom image thumbnails for each puzzle being played.
 At 2k LOC, it's not a very big system as a lot of the hard work is in the games repo.
-It runs on Deno Deploy, which is pretty cool.
+It runs on Deno Deploy, which we've found to be pretty cool.

 ![examples of the thumbnail renderer](thumbs.png)